 Bachelor of Music in Music Education

-The Bachelor of Music in Music Education is a selective-admission program (annually admitting 16 students through audition and interview) designed to prepare the future leaders of the profession.
-This diverse coursework is designed to guide each student to licensure in music education in a selective environment that provides the individual attention needed to guarantee success as a musician and educator.
+The Bachelor of Music in Music Education is a program designed to prepare the future leaders of the profession.
+This diverse coursework is designed to guide each student to licensure in music education in an environment that provides the individual attention needed to guarantee success as a musician and educator.
 It will also help each student develop a broad understanding of the issues and theories impacting the future of music education in the United States.
 In addition to their core music and education courses, students will refine their skills through more than 180 contact hours in conducting and rehearsal techniques, over 150 field experience hours before student teaching, and special courses in teaching with technology, and vocal or instrumental pedagogy.

 Bachelor of Music in Music Therapy